|Summary||This article lists the new features of Design version 5.4|

 - StartTime- Indicates the started date/time of the current interview (eg. StartInterview).

-New Language Object properties:
+New Language Object properties and methods:

 - ID- returns the LCID of the language.